 Tax court rules no VAT chargeable on locum doctors

-If HMRC accepts, or fails to successfully appeal the FTT decision, hospitals and medical care providers can ask their suppliers to lodge backdated rebate claims with HMRC to recover irrecoverable VAT previously charged to them.
+HMRC has now accepted the decision and has chosen not to appeal the FTT decision.
+Hospitals and medical care providers can ask their suppliers to lodge backdated rebate claims with HMRC to recover irrecoverable VAT previously charged to them.
 Initial estimates indicate these claims could be in the billions.

-HMRC has consistently maintained the provision of doctors to healthcare providers is subject to VAT.
+Previously, HMRC had consistently maintained the provision of doctors to healthcare providers was subject to VAT.
 This is on the basis such charges are for supplies of staff as opposed to medical services, thus cannot fall within the medical services VAT exemption.

 Despite the legislation being in conflict to the PVD, taxpayers have a right to rely on UK legislation where it is clear on its intent.
 On this basis, the court ruled item 5 exempts supplies of temporary doctors to the medical sector.